 Please note that some species of bat have been known to carry a rabies virus.
 Therefore it is important to wear gloves or use a cloth to handle bats to avoid being scratched or bitten

-To find a bat carer, please use the link below to log on to the Bat Conservation Trust website (they operate an Out of Hours Helpline to compliment the National Bat Helpline).
+To find a bat carer or just obtain some general advice, please use the link below to access the Bat Conservation Trust (BCT) website and further the contact number for the National Bat Helpline.